TorreBooj/js-data-types/readme.md

 <!--9:50 10 minutes -->

 <!-- HOOK
   - So one of the big jobs of a computer is to be a calculator.
-So let's say I want to get my computer to multiply two big numbers like 24 and 24 together.
+Let's say I want to get my computer to multiply two big numbers like 24 and 24 together.
 How could I do that?
   - Now how about 32 and 32?
   - What are we doing here?
-(Squaring) So this is where variables come in.
-Instead of writing all these numbers over and over again, the computer can save us time with: var side = 32; side*side;
+Answer: squaring.
+This is where variables come in.
+Instead of writing all these numbers over and over again, the computer can save us time with: var side = 32; side * side;
   - What if I want to make a cube?
 -->